ryoqun/rubinius/web/_posts/2013-03-20-profiling-jitted-ruby-code-with-oprofile.markdown

     288       2.2454  shared_state.cpp:295        rbx                      rubinius::SharedState::checkpoint(rubinius::ManagedThread*)
     283       2.2065  kind_of.hpp:153             rbx                      bool rubinius::kind_of<rubinius::Fiber>(rubinius::Object const*)

-In short, you can tell how Rubinius' JIT works in performance point of view.
+In short, you can tell how the machine code that the Rubinius JIT generates performs.

 Not satisfied yet?
 Even annotated profile is supported!
-That means you can even know how much it spends on each line of Ruby code or even on each CPU
+That means you can even know how much time it spends on each line of Ruby code or even on each CPU
-instructions:
+instruction:

     /*
      * Total samples for file : "/tmp/loop.rb"